 Travelling by train is one of the best ways to see a place—you get to relax and let someone else do the driving, and you can gaze out the window at the scenery.
 This is particularly true in Scotland where the passing scenery is some of the most beautiful in the world—in fact, don’t think about the travel as getting from point A to point B but as the journey in itself.

-One of the best trips is on the West Highland Line from Glasgow.
+One of the best ways to experience train travel in Scotland is on the West Highland Line from Glasgow.
 You can head to Oban on the west coast and from there take a ferry to the Isle of Mull or Barra in the Outer Hebrides.
 Or you can travel on the train via Fort William and Ben Nevis (Britain’s highest mountain) and on to Mallaig further north on the west coast and take a ferry over to the Isles of Skye.
 Either way you will pass through gorgeous highlands, tiny villages, past lochs and waterfalls and castles and cross the Glenfinnen Viaduct famous from the Harry Potter films.

 You can even catch the Hogwarts Express!
 The Jacobite steam train was used in the Harry Potter films and runs from May until end of October through some of Scotland’s most spectacular scenery, from Fort William to Mallaig and back.
 It’s a six hour total journey including a couple of hours in the middle to explore the lovely coastal town of Mallaig.
 Or you can travel one way and go on to Skye by ferry.